dam-pav/plugin.rtvslo.repo/README.md

 # repository.dam-pav.rtvslo
 Namestitev Kodi dodatkov za predvajanje vsebin RTV Slovenija.
 Installation of Kodi add-ons for playing content from RTV Slovenija.
-This add-on

 **About the repository / O repozitoriju**
 A repository simplifies installation and, most importantly, makes auto-update possible for all add-ons included (including the repository add-on itself).